Congratulations on your pregnancy!

 You MUST learn, research, and understand what is going to happen to you and your baby once you enter the hospital.
 You must understand what is the difference between protocol, autonomy, and what defines a true emergency.
 You must have a plan and a contingency plan.
 Either on paper, or written.

-Cesarean rates for first time moms, is very high.
+Cesarean rates for first time mothers, are very high.

 1 in 3 first time mom's will deliver by cesarean.
 This is not because our bodies have failed, but largely caused by our rates of induction, and intervention of normal labor and birth, having increased drastically.